Ladder-Gaming-Network/rails_model/README.md

 **User and profile data**

--Users - represents a person on the site, with links to their socials and other identifying information
+- Users - represents a person on the site, with links to their socials and other identifying information

--Posts - represents an announcement, written in text from a specific user
+- Posts - represents an announcement, written in text from a specific user

--Follows - represents a relationship between one user and the person they "follow", affecting which notifications they see on their feed
+- Follows - represents a relationship between one user and the person they "follow", affecting which notifications they see on their feed

 **Steam data**

--Games - represents a public game on the Steam Store
+- Games - represents a public game on the Steam Store

--Interests - represents a relationship between a user and a game they enjoy
+- Interests - represents a relationship between a user and a game they enjoy

 **Twitch data**

--Streams - represents a given livestream on Twitch
+- Streams - represents a given livestream on Twitch

--Viewcounts - represents a viewer count snapshot of a particular stream at a set point in time
+- Viewcounts - represents a viewer count snapshot of a particular stream at a set point in time

 ## New technologies and services